-The paper reveals this gender blindness through a reassessment of the New Flat Rate State Pension and Auto-Enrolment.
+This paper reveals this gender blindness through a reassessment of the New Flat Rate State Pension and Auto-Enrolment.
 In addition, it will be demonstrated that the current approach taken in government policy (based on the belief that the route to equality is through 'sameness', Kantola, 2008), is similarly unlikely to be effective at providing change, as this likewise ignores that the system itself is shaped around heteropatriarchal experience.
 Thus, we can see that the problem of the definition of economy is inextricably linked to the dominance of heteropatriarchy.
 Heteropatriarchy is an underutilised concept, and refers to the dominance of heterosexual male power.
-Traditionally it has been used to examine structures of subordination and analyse the heteropatriachal 'categories and hierarchies that privilege masculine heterosexual men' (Valdes, 1996: 169-170), and subsequently subordinate other sex/gender types (Riggs, 2005).
-Recent research already highlighted how heteropatriarchy is pervasive in legal structures because it is cast as natural, normal and moral, and thus can be naturalised and institutionalised in legal structures (Valdes, 1996; Riggs, 2005; Smith, 2006; Robinson, 2013).
-This article extends debates through exploring pension policy as a heteropatriarchal phenomenon.
+Traditionally it has been used to examine structures of subordination and analyse the heteropatriachal 'categories and hierarchies that privilege masculine heterosexual men' (Valdes, 1996: 169-170), and subordinates other sex/gender types (Riggs, 2005).
+Heteropatriarchy is pervasive in legal structures because it is cast as natural, normal and moral, and thus can be naturalised and institutionalised in legal structures (Valdes, 1996; Riggs, 2005; Smith, 2006; Robinson, 2013).

 In this article, heteropatriarchal is used to refer to the dominance of a heterosexual male occupational life course in shaping and influencing pension policy, as this life course produces an idealised worker.
-This can be seen in the very way that UK pension policy is underpinned by the expectation that those who qualify will have worked fulltime hours, and have a full set of National Insurance (NI) contributions; Such criteria demands full interaction with the formal economy, and thus suggests somebody else is able to tend to the domestic sphere on that workers behalf (Ginn and MacIntyre, 2013).
+This can be seen in the very way that pension policy is underpinned by the expectation that those whole qualify will have worked fulltime hours, have a full set of NI contributions; such criteria demands full interaction with the formal economy, and thus suggests somebody else is able to tend to the domestic sphere on that workers behalf (Ginn and MacIntyre, 2013).

 Heteropatriarchy is not a widely used concept within the pages of this journal.
-However, heteropatriarchy offers a useful lens through which to analyse the gendered assumptions that underlie the two pieces of pension provision under examination here.
-It is particularly useful because it allows us to examine the dominance of an idealised heteronormative male occupational life course that underlies the structure of current pension policy.
-This is not to say that female workers cannot conform to this idealised norm, but that it is more difficult for women to do this in significant numbers (Ginn and MacIntyre, 2013).
+However, heteropatriarchy offers a useful lens through which to analyse the gendered assumptions that underpin the two pieces of pension provision under examination in this paper.
+It is specifically useful because it allows us to examine the dominance of an idealised heteronormative male occupational life course that underpins the structure of current pension policy.
+This is not to say that female workers cannot confirm to this idealised norm, but that it is more difficult for women to do this in significant numbers (Ginn, and MacIntyre, 2013).

-Given the above, it is important to explore how gender blindness is reproduced, enacted and subsequently silenced in pension discourses.
-In brief, then, the following is argued: i) That the dominant discourses that are used to frame solutions to the pension crisis fail to recognise the extent of the gendered dimension to the crisis they seek to address; ii) that the failure to recognise the full extent of this gender dimension not only reveals that the system itself is gender blind but also gives the misleading impression that the New Flat Rate State Pension and Auto-Enrolment fundamentally solve the problem; and that therefore iii) these very issues are perpetuated by the 'solutions' enacted whilst simultaneously making the fundamental and unresolved problem invisible.
+Given the above, this paper explores how gender blindness is reproduced, enacted and is thus subsequently silenced in pension discourses.
+In brief, then, this article argues the following: i) That the dominant discourse that is used to frame solutions to the pension crisis fails to recognise the extent of the gendered dimension to the crisis they seek to address; ii) that the failure to recognise the full extent of this gender dimension not only reveals that the system itself is gender blind but also gives the misleading impression that the New Flat Rate State Pension and Auto-Enrolment fundamentally solve the problem; and iii) that therefore, these very issues are perpetuated by the 'solutions' enacted whilst simultaneously making the fundamental and unresolved problem invisible.

-In order to demonstrate the above, below we shall examine the dominant discourses used in government statements (both written and spoken), and reflect upon the gender blindness of those polices subsequently enacted.
+In order to demonstrate the above, this paper examines the dominant discourse used in government statements (both written and spoken), and reflects upon the gender blindness of those polices subsequently enacted.
 It will be argued that whilst government policy has the stated aim of addressing inequality (for example, via the harmonisation of male and female pension ages and a reduction in the number of contributory years) there remains significant gendered disadvantage for women.
-As such, current policy, alongside the discourses used to express it, offers only superficial equality.
+As such, current policy, alongside the discourse used to express it, offers only superficial equality.